EXPLAINER: How can California voters recall Gov. Newsom?

 WHAT IS A RECALL ELECTION?

-California is one of 20 states that allow voters to initiate a recall election to remove a sitting governor.
+California is one of 20 states that have provisions to remove a sitting governor in a recall.
 The state law establishing the rules goes back more than a century, to 1911, and was intended to place more power directly in the hands of voters by allowing them to recall elected officials and repeal or pass laws by placing them on the ballot.
 Recall attempts are not uncommon in the state, but they rarely get on the ballot and even fewer succeed.
 Unpopular Democratic Gov. Gray Davis was recalled in 2003, then replaced with Republican Arnold Schwarzenegger.

 WHY IS THERE A RECALL DRIVE AGAINST DEMOCRATIC GOV. GAVIN NEWSOM?